 Where does safety fit in your list of ‘needs’?

-Safety may not be the first thing you think of when deciding where to work and live (I’m guessing job availability and pay are likely to be forefront of mind in most expats moving decisions) but as a family it is likely to receive fairly high consideration when working out the pros and cons of a move.
+Safety may not be the first thing you think of when deciding where to work and live (I’m guessing job availability and pay are likely to be at the forefront of mind in most expats moving decisions).
+As a family, it is likely to receive a fairly high consideration when working out the pros and cons of a move.

 The EIU provides a number of surveys which rank cities internationally, the latest #safecitiesindex is just one of several used to rank world cities.
 Out of interest taking combined results from different EIU indices, Toronto, Canada while not ranking highest in any one index gets the best overall combined index score (other indices include livability, cost of living, business environment, democracy and food security).

 Employees should use this survey as just one of many negotiating tools with an employer.
 In cities that rank lowly for example, you could make a case for increased danger pay and assess the feasibility of being able to move your family with you.